 By the 1830s, the nation realized the need to connect the east with the Pacific coast shortly after the railroads began large-scale operations.
 The first survey for a transcontinental railroad system was made in 1849-50 by Howard Stansbury, who surveyed a route through the Black Hills and south of Salt Lake City.

-Further measures where taken in March of 1853, when Congress approved a survey by the War Department.
+Further measures were taken in March of 1853 when Congress approved a survey by the War Department.
 Seeing the future, George Pullman began building sleeping cars as early as 1858.

 But Congress would dally for another four years, debating the route the transcontinental railroad should be built, until finally, it approved the passage of the Pacific Railway Act in 1862, authorizing the building of the transcontinental railroad westward from Omaha, Nebraska by the Union Pacific Railroad and eastward from Sacramento, California, by the Central Pacific Railroad.
 The act further provided loans for building the railroad and sections of public land, ultimately resulting in the railroad companies acquiring 33 million acres of free land.

 When the Civil War began, the railroad building was initially slow due to a lack of investors; however, construction began in earnest when the war ended.